-His career has seen him lead a team of 20 researchers at the Digital Education Research Group, and now he is Professor of Digital Futures here at Monash University.
+His career has seen him lead a team of 20 researchers at the Digital Education Research Group, and now he is a Professor of Digital Futures here at Monash University.
 When Michael’s not teaching the next generation of change-makers in Monash Online’s Graduate Certificate of Educational Design, he’s working with leadership across the University to help guide a wide range of digital initiatives.
-Some of which include online delivery, hybrid teaching, online exams and assessment security, and learning analytics.
+Some of these include online delivery, hybrid teaching, online exams and assessment security, and learning analytics.
 He plays a key role in Monash University’s efforts towards international excellence in research and education.

 Leveraging technology to deliver meaningful feedback to students